APWLD Media Fellowship

 APWLD’s media fellowship programme was launched in 2018 and is designed to strengthen our media advocacy on grassroots issues through a feminist lens.
 This fellowship is ideal for journalists deeply committed to covering feminist, progressive movements and challenging structural globalised inequalities.
 Through the course of six months our fellows will have an opportunity to build their capacity on issues pertaining to climate change, labour rights and land rights among others, meet and learn from our members and partners working on such issues and develop a plan on how to produce critical analysis on women’s human rights.
 Fellows will produce news articles, features, audio-video content and digital stories with a feminist lens that highlight the linkages between gender and the intersecting issues that affect women’s human rights and livelihoods.

-APWLD will invite women journalists for a capacity building workshop on women’s human rights and development justice.
-At the workshop, the media fellows will have an opportunity to meet women human rights defenders and development justice advocates from Asia-Pacific.
-Based on interactions with grassroots activists and experts, the fellows, in consultation with APWLD, will develop a plan on how to produce critical analysis on women, climate change and climate justice.
+At the workshop and the APPFSD, the media fellows will have opportunities to meet women human rights defenders and Feminist Development Justice advocates from Asia Pacific.
+Based on interactions with grassroots activists and experts, the fellows, in consultation with APWLD, will develop a plan on how to produce critical analysis on women, right to development and feminist development justice.

-- During the fellowship period, the journalists will be given a stipend of 1,000 USD for to cover expenses for research and travel according to workplans co-developed with APWLD.
+- During the fellowship period, the fellow journalists will be given a stipend of 1,000 USD to cover expenses for research and travel according to workplans co-developed with APWLD.

 - Fellow journalists will be expected to produce three written pieces of 1,000-1,200 words each.
-Out of the three pieces, at least two should focus specifically on APWLD members or partners and cover one of the campaign/advocacy priorities of APWLD.
+Out of the three pieces, one should focus specifically on APWLD members or partners from the country/sub-region the fellow is from, one can cover any other APWLD members or partners, and one should be on the campaign/advocacy priorities of APWLD, e.g. Feminist Development Justice, Sustainable Development Goals (SDGs), High Level Political Forum (HLPF).

 - If fellow journalists alternatively choose an audio-visual medium, they will produce two pieces of at least five minutes each.
-Out of the two pieces, at least one should focus specifically on APWLD members or partners and cover one of the campaign/advocacy priorities of APWLD.
+Out of the two pieces, at least one should focus specifically on APWLD members or partners and cover one of the campaign/advocacy priorities of APWLD, e.g. Feminist Development Justice, Sustainable Development Goals (SDGs), High Level Political Forum (HLPF).

 - Ideally, fellow journalists should submit letters from editors assuring their work will be published.